 - Foot Skills [Tight space stationary ball control]

-- Volley’s [kicking the ball while it’s in the air]
+- Volley’s using a wall [kicking the ball while it’s in the air]

 - Passing short and long

-- Trapping / 1st Touch on the ground and out of the air [video below]
+- Trapping / 1st Touch on the ground and out of the air [video above]

 - Turning while dribbling and receiving